jrc13245/SuperMacro-turtle-SuperWoW/readme.txt

 This fork changes FindBuff() to match the buff/debuff caps modified by Turtle WoW.
+*USE WITH SUPERWOW ONLY

+3.19 SuperWoW 511 character length macro support - Torio
 3.18 new improved user interface by Horu:
 Add option to change macros window size (removed old background textures) Add option to change window script font size